 Around the Bridgeness and Carriden area today are iron benches, based on seats which once graced the Belgenland liner.
 The ship – used by Albert Einstein – was broken up here in Bo’ness.

 As part of a community art project, Ballantine’s foundry in Bo’ness made copies of the Belgenland benches and added in plaques developed by local community groups.
 The benches now offer great views across the Forth.
-(Change layout as otherwise it reads as if you can see the film from the benches!)

 You can watch a film about the project here: